 - 1. This Regulation is made in pursuance of clause 4.2.5 of Article 4 of the Charter and Ordinance P9. - 2.
 The Senate shall appoint an Honorary Degrees Committee which shall be a committee of the Senate.
-The Honorary Degrees Committee shall report to the Senate through the Senate Committee for Interim Business and Effectiveness and shall consist of the following persons: - 2.1 the Principal ex officio - 2.2 the Vice-Principal ex officio - 2.3 the Senior Deputy Principal ex officio - 2.4 the Deputy Principal (Research and Innovation) ex officio - 2.5 the Deans of the University ex officio - 2.6 the Secretary of the University ex officio - 2.7 One representative of each Primary Academic Unit / Institute nominated by the Head of Primary Academic Unit / Institute - 2.8 One Student representative nominated by the Student Union - 3.
-The functions of the Honorary Degrees Committee shall be as follows: - 3.1 To invite members of Staff to make proposals for the award of an honorary degree. - To consider all nominations for honorary degrees and on behalf of the Senate to select persons upon whom honorary degrees are to be conferred. - To approach on behalf of the Senate all persons who are to be invited to receive honorary degrees to ascertain their willingness to accept the invitation. - 3.4 To present to the Senate Committee for Interim Business and Effectiveness a report giving the name of each person selected to receive an honorary degree who has confirmed his or her willingness to accept an award.
+The Honorary Degrees Committee shall report to the Senate through the Senate Committee for Interim Business and Effectiveness and shall consist of the following persons: - 2.1 the Principal, ex officio, (as Chair) or their representative, - 2.2 the Provost (Dubai), ex officio - 2.3 the Provost (Malaysia), ex officio - 2.4 the Deputy Principal (Enterprise and Business), ex officio - 2.5 the Deputy Principal (Research and Impact), ex officio - 2.6 a Dean of the University; - 2.7 the Secretary of the University, ex officio; - 2.8 one representative of each Primary Academic Unit nominated by the Head of the Primary Academic Unit - 2.9 one Student representative nominated by the Presidents of the collective Student Representative Bodies. - 3.
+The functions of the Honorary Degrees Committee shall be as follows: - 3.1 To invite members of Staff to make proposals for the award of an honorary degree. - To consider all nominations for honorary degrees and on behalf of the Senate to select persons upon whom honorary degrees are to be conferred. - To approach on behalf of the Senate all persons who are to be invited to receive honorary degrees to ascertain their willingness to accept the invitation. - To present to the Senate Committee for Interim Business and Effectiveness a report giving the name of each person selected to receive an honorary degree who has confirmed his or her willingness to accept an award.
 The report shall include the grounds on which each candidate was selected. - 3.5 Identify possible University-nominated Staff recipients for honours in the New Year and Queen's Official Birthday Honours listings and to complete the nomination process. - this does not prevent individuals from submitting their own nominations in accordance with the prescribed process set out by the Cabinet Office - 4.
 The Honorary Degrees Committee shall not consider applications from or on behalf of persons desirous of receiving an honorary degree. - 5.
 The following degrees may be awarded as honorary degrees: - 5.1 Master of Science (MSc) - 5.2 Master of Letters (MLitt) - 5.3 Doctor of Science (DSc) - 5.4 Doctor of Engineering (DEng) - 5.5 Doctor of Letters (DLitt) - 5.6 Doctor of the University (DUniv) - 6.
 In accordance with Regulation A11, Academic Dress, Congregations and Ceremonial Processions a degree is conferred at a Congregation of the University.

 Regulation A9

 Effective Date 1 September 2021

 Approved by:

 Senate 16 June 2021

+26 April 2023

 Consultation via:

 Ordinances and Regulations Committee

 University Committee for Quality and Standards

--